vantage-sh/handbook.vantage.sh/README.md

 ![Vantage Picture](https://uploads-ssl.webflow.com/5f9ba05ba40d6414f341df34/5f9bb1764b6670c6f7739564_moutain-scene.svg)

-# Vantage Cloud Cost Handbook
+# Cloud Cost Handbook

-The [Vantage](http://vantage.sh/) Cloud Cost Handbook is a free, open-source, community-supported set of guides meant to help explain often-times complex pricing of public cloud infrastructure and service providers.
+The Cloud Cost Handbook is a free, open-source, community-supported set of guides meant to help explain often-times complex pricing of public cloud infrastructure and service providers.
 This guide is is open for anyone to contribute their knowledge to the community.
-Vantage employees will maintain hosting the guide for everyone and ensure that content is relevant and adheres to styleguides.
+[Vantage](http://vantage.sh/) employees will maintain hosting the guide for everyone and ensure that content is relevant and adheres to styleguides.

 ## Contributing Guidelines